David Krejčí: Boston Bruins (2006–2021)

 On 1 March 2012, in a game against the New Jersey Devils, Krejčí scored his third career hat-trick, scoring in the first, third and overtime periods in a 4–3 win.
-In Game 4 of the 2013 opening round playoffs against the Toronto Maple Leafs, Krejčí scored a hat-trick, including the game-winning goal in overtime.
-Krejčí would also lead the league again in points in the playoffs with 26, but his team fell short to the Chicago Blackhawks 4–2 in the Finals.
+In game four of the 2013 opening round playoffs against the Toronto Maple Leafs, Krejčí scored a hat-trick, including the game-winning goal in overtime.
+Krejčí would also lead the league again in points in the playoffs with 26, but his team fell short to the Chicago Blackhawks 4–2 in the Final.

 On 1 October 2013, Krejčí was named an alternate captain of the Bruins.
 On 25 October 2013, he scored a game-winning goal with 0.8 seconds left against the San Jose Sharks and goaltender Antti Niemi.

 On 3 September 2014, Krejčí signed a six-year contract extension with the Bruins.
 During a road game on 20 February 2015 against the St. Louis Blues, Krejčí suffered a partial tear of his MCL in his left knee, forcing him off the ice for 4–6 weeks for recovery.

 During the Bruins' home game against the Toronto Maple Leafs on 8 December 2018, Krejčí became the tenth-highest scoring Bruins player of all-time (surpassing Cam Neely) when he recorded a goal and an assist in a 6–3 Bruins' win, bringing his points total to 592.
 Three days later, on 11 December, Krejčí played his 800th NHL game, recording three assists in a Bruins' 4–3 home win over the Arizona Coyotes.
 Just one week later, on 20 December, Krejčí recorded his 600th career NHL point after scoring the Bruins' third goal in a 4–1 home ice defeat of the Anaheim Ducks.

 As of the end of the 2020–21 season, Krejčí's 42 playoff goals ranked him seventh on the Bruins' all-time list of postseason scorers.
 At that time, he was also ranked 16th in Boston history in regular-season goals scored (215), seventh in assists (515) and eighth in total points (730).

 On 30 July 2021, Krejčí announced that he was leaving the NHL and intended to return to the Czech Republic to continue his career.
 The Bruins' general manager, Don Sweeney, indicated that the team would "keep the door open" for a return in the future if Krejčí decided to return.

 HC Olomouc (2021–2022)

-In his return to his roots, Krejčí returned to his first club as a junior, agreeing to a one-year contract with Czech club, HC Olomouc of the Czech Extraliga (ELH), on 2 August 2021.
+In his return to his roots, Krejčí returned to his first club as a junior, agreeing to a one-year contract with Czech club HC Olomouc of the Czech Extraliga (ELH) on 2 August 2021.
 In the 2021–22 season, as an alternate captain with Olomouc, Krejčí led the team in scoring, notching 20 goals and 46 points through 51 regular season games.
 He added 5 points through 5 post-season games in a qualifying round defeat to HC Vítkovice Ridera.